GhostAtom/langgraph-factory-workspace/implementation_task.md

         Implement the following plan:

-        # Project Plan: Add a New API Endpoint for User Status
+        # Project Plan: Add a Simple Health Check Endpoint

 ## Overview
-The objective of this project is to develop a new API endpoint that allows clients to retrieve the status of a user.
-This endpoint will provide information such as whether the user is active, inactive, or suspended.
-The endpoint will be integrated into the existing user management system and should adhere to the current API standards.
+The objective of this project is to implement a simple health check endpoint in the existing application.
+This endpoint will provide a quick way to verify that the application is running and responsive.
+It will return a basic status message indicating the health of the application.

 ## Definition of Done
 - [ ] All acceptance criteria met